prl-julia/jb-thesis/postdoc/basili-research-proposal.md

 set of argument types, it is specialized for those types.

-The key to efficient compilation of Julia programs is dispatch elimination: dispatched calls are expensive, especially for functions like `(*)` that have hundreds of methods and often appear in hot loops, and they prevent further optimizations, e.g. inlining.
+The key to efficient compilation of Julia programs is dispatch elimination: dispatched calls are expensive, especially for functions like multiplication that have hundreds of methods and often appear in hot loops, preventing further optimizations.
-With type specialization and dispatch elimination, a function like `mul42(x) = x * 42` when called with an integer, is efficiently compiled to the following LLVM code:
+With type specialization and dispatch elimination, a function like `mul42(x) = x * 42` when called with an integer, is compiled to the following LLVM code:
 ```
 define i64 @julia_mul42_503(i64 signext %0) #0
 { %1 = mul i64 %0, 42